What Bones Speak Of: Murders, Wars, and Genocide Through the Eyes of a Forensic Expert

-Clia Koff is a world-renowned forensic expert who has visited the sites of all military conflicts in recent decades.
-At just 23, as part of a UN mission, she went to Rwanda, becoming one of 16 scientists involved in excavating... human remains to study and prove the genocide of the Tutsis.
-Over the next four years, she would visit Bosnia, Croatia, and Kosovo, closely examining human remains in search of answers about how they died.
-Her book is half memoir, half field diary of what she witnessed: the exhumation of nearly five hundred bodies from a single grave in Kibuye, Rwanda; the discovery of wire-bound victims of the massacre in Srebrenica, Bosnia; excavations in Kosovo in the presence of victims' relatives.
-Sharing sometimes heartbreaking details of her work—hellish working conditions, UN bureaucracy, and encounters with the grief of survivors—Koff imbues her story with a huge sense of hope and the pursuit of justice.
-She is convinced: despite the authorities distorting versions of what happened, bones never lie.
+excavating human remains to study and prove the genocide of the Tutsi.
+In the next four years, she will visit Bosnia, Croatia, and Kosovo, closely examining human remains in search of answers to how they died.
+Her book is part memoir, part field diary about what she witnessed: the exhumation of nearly five hundred bodies from a single grave in Kibuye, Rwanda; the discovery of victims of the massacre in Srebrenica, Bosnia, bound with wire; excavations in Kosovo before the eyes of the victims' relatives.
+At times recounting heart-wrenching details of her work—hellish working conditions, UN bureaucracy, and confronting the grief of survivors—Coff fills her story with immense hope and a quest for justice.
+She is convinced: despite the authorities distorting the narratives of what happened, bones never lie.

 Age restrictions: 16+